 Traditional energy generation methods use an assortment of chemicals and ingredients to function.
 These slowly poison the environment regardless of how well or safely they are managed.
 Much of the waste will never break down or will take hundreds of thousands of years to reintegrate into the earth.

-This poses a threat and also a problem to the environment at large.
+This poses a threat to the environment at large.
 On the other hand, the environmental impact of geothermal energy is much more benign and wholly more beneficial.

 The plants use water for both re-injection and cooling.
 As much as 4,000 gallons are used for every megawatt-hour of energy created.
-While this is a high amount of water, geothermal plants can also operate on geothermal fluid instead of being dependent upon freshwater, which is a limited resource.
+While this is a high amount of water, geothermal plants can also operate on geothermal fluid instead of dependent upon freshwater, a limited resource.

 Aside from water, there is also a dramatic difference in the air emissions from geothermal plants.
-They operate mainly on a closed-loop system which means the gasses from the conversion process stay within the plant and are then re-injected into the ground.
+They operate mainly on a closed-loop system, meaning the conversion process gasses stay within the plant and are re-injected into the ground.

 The main drawback of geothermal plants is their mercury emissions.
-However, mercury filter technology allows for this side effect to be mitigated effectively.
-Some scrubbers are used to capture the small number of air emissions and transform those materials into a watery sludge.
+However, mercury filter technology allows this side effect to be mitigated effectively.
+Some scrubbers capture a small number of air emissions and transform those materials into watery sludge.

-The sludge is toxic and hazardous; however, the concentration produced is dramatically lower than in traditional energy plants.
+The sludge is toxic and hazardous; however, the concentration is dramatically lower than in traditional energy plants.
 Plants also have a unique effect on the land.
-Depending on the type of plant and the site itself, quite a bit of land may be occupied for the purpose of harnessing energy.
+Depending on the type of plant and the site itself, quite a bit of land may be occupied to harness energy.

 These plants use much more land than other types of energy generation, but this is mainly due to the natural source of the power that is being converted.

-Though the land is not destroyed during the process, many sites are geologically sensitive and even have legal protections.
-Land subsidence is mostly minimized or not eliminated through the use of self-renewing reservoirs, which is a bonus in terms of environmental effects.
+Though the land is not destroyed during the process, many sites are geologically sensitive and have legal protections.
+Land subsidence is mostly minimized or not eliminated through self-renewing reservoirs, which is a bonus regarding environmental effects.

 Life-cycle global warming emissions are minimal, only about 0.1 pounds of carbon dioxide per kilowatt-hour.
-However, those which use drilling and pumping are about 0.21 pounds of carbon dioxide per kilowatt-hour.
+However, those that use drilling and pumping are about 0.21 pounds of carbon dioxide per kilowatt-hour.

-For example, this is much less than natural gas, which ranged between 0.6 pounds up to 2 pounds of carbon dioxide per kilowatt-hour.
+For example, this is much less than natural gas, which ranges between 0.6 pounds to 2 pounds of carbon dioxide per kilowatt-hour.
 For coal plants, this number is more than triple.
-In general, a carefully constructed site offers environmentally friendly, renewable energy and, most importantly, has a minimal impact on the environment.
+Generally, a carefully constructed site offers environmentally friendly, renewable energy and, most importantly, has a minimal environmental impact.

 Related Resources